-Why we fall for people who are bad for us
+Why we fall for people who are bad for us.

-All of us are attracted to a particular type that stops us dead in our tracks: a physical type, an emotional type, and a personality type.
+All of us are attracted to a particular type that stops us dead in our tracks: a physical type, an emotional type, a personality type.
 These "iconic" attractions make us weak in the knees, and they trigger our insecurities as well as seismic longings.
 How does that happen?

 What lies at the heart of this inexorable hunger for healing?
 The answer lies in the deep strata of our emotional self, where we create what I call our "myth of lost love."
-As we grow beyond the relative paradise of infancy, each of us crashes into the painful wall of our parents' dysfunctions, and the cruelty of the outside world.
-This experience feels like a deep loss; a betrayal of what we know life should be like.
+As we grow beyond the relative paradise of infancy, each of us crashes into the painful wall of our parents' dysfunctions and the cruelty of the outside world.
+This experience feels like a deep loss, a betrayal of what we know life should be like.
 So we create a "myth of lost love" to explain why this loss occurred.
-Like any powerful myth, this one frames our understanding of how life--and love--works.
+Like any powerful myth, this one frames our understanding of how life—and love—works.
 As we grow into adults, it becomes the mold that shapes our love lives.

 The myth of lost love has two aspects.
 First, it articulates how the world is unsafe, and what we should do about that.
 It creates rules for us to follow to protect ourselves from new assaults upon our heart.
 The second part of our myth is equally destructive.
-It explains our parents' limitations in the way that makes the most sense to a kid --"It's my fault, and in some essential way, I'm unlovable."
+It explains our parents' limitations in the way that makes the most sense to a kid—"It's my fault, and in some essential way, I'm unlovable."
 And then it continues its path of damage by articulating the flaws which make us unworthy of love.
-It homes in on our most vulnerable, needy, and nonconforming qualities and tells that us that they are to blame for our loss of love.
+It homes in on our most vulnerable, needy, and nonconforming qualities and tells us that they are to blame for our loss of love.

-Most of us will be in battle with that voice for the rest of our lives, trying to disprove it even as we stubbornly remain loyal to it.
+Most of us will be in a battle with that voice for the rest of our lives, trying to disprove it even as we stubbornly remain loyal to it.

 The part that's both heartbreaking and hopeful is that, in most cases, the very qualities we are ashamed of are the ones that can best attract the love we need!
 I call them "core gifts."
 It's important to note that these gifts are not the same as talents or strengths.
-They are simply our areas of deepest sensitivity and feeling, and they are usually tied to our most passionate, creative and loving qualities.
+They are simply our areas of deepest sensitivity and feeling, and they are usually tied to our most passionate, creative, and loving qualities.
 But gifts aren't easy things to have.
 People take advantage of them.
-Our gifts have an intensity which can make us behave irrationally; a sensitivity that can bring us to our knees.
+Our gifts have an intensity which can make us behave irrationally, a sensitivity that can bring us to our knees.
 The truth is, our gifts get us in trouble again and again in our lives.
-If we don't understand our gifts and the way they've influenced our history, then in some essential way, we won't understand the deep story-line of our lives!
+If we don't understand our gifts and the way they've influenced our history, then in some essential way, we won't understand the deep storyline of our lives!
 (More about core gifts in future posts.)